-[See Objecting to the Release of Directory Information and Consent Required Before Student Participation in a Federally Funded Survey, Analysis, or Evaluation for more information.]
+[See Objecting to the Release of Directory Information on page 13 and Consent Required Before Student Participation in a Federally Funded Survey, Analysis, or Evaluation on page 14 for more information.]

-Please note that references to policy codes are included so that parents can refer to current board policy.
-The district's official policy manual is available for review in the district administration office http://pol.tasb.org/Home/Index/395.
+NOTE: References to policy codes are included so that parents can refer to board policy.
+The district's official policy manual is available for review in the district administration office, and an unofficial electronic copy is available at http://pol.tasb.org/Home/Index/395.